Infidelity Counselling in Calgary | Betrayal Care

 If the discovery is very recent, you do not need a grand plan.
 You need a few steadying handholds to get through the day.
 These are the things that tend to help most in the acute phase, before formal therapy begins.

 1. Let yourself call it what it is.
 Naming the betrayal, to yourself or one safe person, is not dramatic.
 It tends to reduce the power of intrusive thoughts rather than amplify them.
+And no, "it was just Stampede" is not what it is.

 2. Protect your basic biology.
 Trauma dysregulates sleep, appetite, and the immune system.
 You do not need to feel better to eat something, drink water, or go outside for ten minutes.